EgorKorol/gulp-workflow/README.md

 ```

 ## Before commit

 Before your commit started husky script, which check and prettier your staged files

 ## Dependencies

 - SCSS, autoprefixer, cssnano for styles
 - Webpack, babel, eslint, prettier for js
 - Nunjucks, htmlmin for work with HTML
-- Imagemin for minify images
+- Imagemin for minify images, critical-css for optimized render
 - Husky, pretty-quick, npm-run-all for precommit actions

 ## How to use includes files

 ##### Include html partials

 `{% include "part.html" %}`

 ##### Include scss partials

 `@import './scss/part';`

 ##### Include js partials

 `import './js/module';`

 ## Info for multi page sites

 If you want make multi page site.
 You should created are `other.scss`, `other.html` and `other.js` files.
 P.s. doesn't forget write `other.js` file in `gulpfile.js` => `js:dev` and `js:build` => `entry`